WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Chi Wing Chan, Eddie Chan, Kwan-Wo Chan

-While most slasher fans of today may point out Dream Home as Hong Kong's foray into all things red and sticky, hardcore bodycount fanatics would know that our friends from the East have dabbled into this fair sub-genre since the 80s with titles like Corpse Mania (1982), Devil Returns (1982), Phantom Killer (1981) and this, a giallo-inspired horror comedy that have the strange-o-meter tipping its scales.
+While some slasher fans may point out Dream Home (2010) as Hong Kong's foray into all things red and sticky, hardcore bodycount fanatics would know that our friends from the East have dabbled into this fair sub-genre since the 80s with titles like Corpse Mania (1982), Devil Returns (1982), Phantom Killer (1981) and this, a giallo-inspired horror comedy that have the strange-o-meter tipping its scales.

 We open the movie at some bar with a guy wearing what looks like Michael Jackson's red leather suit from the Thriller music video, doing the robot on a smoggy disco floor and pulling down the lever of a giant slot machine that dispenses a blonde that goes "oooh~" in front of the camera.
 I have no idea what all of this is and I am afraid to find out.
 Let's just leave it at that.